 Honourable mentions to the following too…

 You might want to check out eBay for vintage cycling shirts and if you missed out, also check eBay for the now-defunct Fred Perry Bradley Wiggins range.
-Lots still out there if you liked that range.
-Sadly, Fred Perry no longer do cycling tops in that style.
+Lots still out there if you liked that range a while back.

 Missed any?
 Do let me know.